calico-games/react-native-image-picker-next/README.md

 This projects would have been more difficult to build without the following libraries:

-* [https://github.com/Yalantis/uCrop](uCrop) for cropping images on Android.
+* [uCrop](https://github.com/Yalantis/uCrop) for cropping images on Android.
-* [https://github.com/TimOliver/TOCropViewController](TOCropViewController) for cropping images on iOS.
+* [TOCropViewController](https://github.com/TimOliver/TOCropViewController) for cropping images on iOS.
-* [https://github.com/sdwebimage](SDWebImage) for webp compression support on iOS.
+* [SDWebImage](https://github.com/sdwebimage) for Webp compression support on iOS.